https123456789/rust-coding-challenges/README.md

 This is a collection of my solutions to various coding challenges in Rust.

+The main purpose behind me completing these challenges is to facilitate me learning practical Rust.

 ## Challenges

 ### Advent Of Code ([adventofcode.com](https://adventofcode.com))